Programs for Schools and Youth Groups

 These can be added to any house sampler tour or done on their own:

-Archaeology/artifacts, calligraphy, candle-making**, chocolate-making, clay marble-making, Colonial-era games, cross-stitch, 18th century dancing*, dress-up, fire starting*, hearth-cooking*, herbs and gardens**, papermaking and marbling, Revolutionary War soldiers*, schoolhouse scenario, silhouettes, tin-punching, weaving, and woodworking*.
+Battle of Brandywine activities, calligraphy, candle-making, chocolate-making demonstrations, clay marble-making, Colonial-era games, 18th century dancing, clothing dress-up, fire starting**, hearth-cooking*, papermaking and paper marbling, Revolutionary War soldiers*, schoolhouse scenario, tin-punching, weaving, and woodworking*.

 *Based on outside staffing availability, may include an additional fee